pion-rho Mixing as a mechanism for non-monotonic charged pion behavior in magnetic fields: Numerical results

 We first determine the unmixed LLL energies of the charged pion and longitudinal rho meson from the diagonal Landau-projected kernels.
 As shown in Fig.\ref{fig1}, both $E_\pi(B)$ and $E_\rho(B)$ increase monotonically with magnetic field and exhibit the expected $\sqrt{eB}$ behavior at large fields, reflecting Landau quantization.
-When converted to rest masses via $m_\phi=(E_\phi^2-eB)^{1/2}$, the charged pion mass remains monotonic.
+When converted to rest masses via $m_\phi=\sqrt{E_\phi^2-eB}$, the charged pion mass remains monotonic.
 The strict monotonicity of the unmixed LLL energies demonstrates that Landau quantization and magnetic catalysis alone cannot generate a turnover.

 The wave-function renormalizations extracted from the near-pole slopes are shown in Fig.\ref{fig2}.
 A crucial feature is the qualitatively different magnetic-field dependence in the two channels.
 While $Z_\pi(B)$ decreases mildly, $Z_\rho(B)$ is rapidly suppressed in the LLL and becomes very small at strong fields.
-Physically, the suppression of $Z_\rho(B)$ reflects the restructuring of the longitudinal vector correlator in a magnetic background, where the tensor decomposition reduces the spectral weight carried by the pole.
+Physically, the suppression of $Z_\rho(B)$ reflects the restructuring of the longitudinal vector correlator in a magnetic background.
 The collapse of $Z_\rho(B)$ dynamically amplifies mixing effects near the pole.

 The loop-induced mixing coupling $g_{\rho\pi}^{\rm loop}(B)$, defined in \eqref{gloop}, is shown in the upper panel of Fig.\ref{fig3} and evaluated at $q_0=E_\pi(B)$.
 The loop contribution encodes infrared quark dynamics in a magnetic field and is smaller than the tree-level term fixed by the vacuum decay $\rho^\pm\to \pi^\pm+\gamma$, as expected in an EFT description.
 The total mixing strength $h(B)$, shown in the lower panel, grows strongly with increasing magnetic field.
 Although $g_{\rho\pi}^{\rm loop}(B)$ alone decreases with $B$, the total mixing is enhanced by the explicit $eB$ factor and, more importantly, by the suppression of $Z_\rho(B)$ in the denominator.
 The effective near-pole mixing is therefore dynamically amplified even when the microscopic loop contribution remains moderate.